 This can have severe consequences for a brand’s online reputation, and this is exactly why businesses need to have an online reputation management (ORM) strategy in place after a service or product crisis occurs.

 Online Reputation Management (ORM) is a strategic practice through which a brand takes control of how the online environment portrays the brand.
-The online enviroment includes search engines like Google and Bing, social media like Facebook and Twitter, content sites like YouTube, blogs, news, business profiles and more.
+The online environment includes search engines like Google and Bing, social media like Facebook and Twitter, content sites like YouTube, blogs, news, business profiles and more.

 Since most people base their opinion on a brand based on either what they see online, or what their friends and others in their social circles say, changing the "permanent record" of the internet can shift public perception of a brand.